-In the age of Cloud, “X as a Service” and “Y as a Platform”, technical projects become more and more complex.
-More often than not technical writers working on open source documentation projects just cannot easily replicate use cases and scenarios as implemented for production at a customer’s organization, to test and describe them properly.
-In consequence, documentation projects are increasingly reliant on contributions from external experts working on a regular basis with our technologies, products, and solutions.
+In the age of container and cloud, “X as a Service” and “Y as a Platform,” technical projects become more and more complex.
+Most technical writers working on open source documentation projects cannot easily replicate use cases or scenarios implemented for production at a customer’s organization, and are therefore unable to test or describe processes properly.
+In consequence, documentation projects are increasingly reliant on contributions from external experts working on a regular basis with our technologies, products and solutions.
 These experts are: YOU.

-First of all: In principle, anyone can participate in the SUSE Doc Day.
-Of course, you don’t need to have a technical writing background.
-We know - and appreciate the fact - that you can help to deliver specific content.
+First of all: Anyone can participate in the SUSE Doc Day.
+You don’t need to have a technical writing background.
+We know (and appreciate the fact) that you can help to deliver specific content.
 For every product and solution, there are subject matter experts that have profound know-how and skills.
-You are working on a huge variety of topics, and you know which kind of information is needed and might be from interest for others, too.
+You are working on a huge variety of topics, and you know which kind of information is needed and might be of interest to others, too.

 However, the ever-growing complexity of IT products and projects requires comprehension of technical contexts, and the ability to explain those in a clear language.
 This means a minimum requirement is that you are really up for talking and/or writing about your experiences with our products and technologies.

-There are several ways to contribute to our documentation during the doc day.
+There are several ways to contribute to our documentation during the Doc Day.
 We host all our documentation sources on GitHub.
 To make the most out of the SUSE Doc Day, we recommend that you have a look at the respective repositories of the defined topics beforehand.
-After that, you can
+After that, you can either: